Recognition of Prior Learning

 The aim of the RPL Scheme is to provide a mechanism by which individuals with prior learning (obtained through life experience/formal education/work experience) may be assessed for entry onto NCEF courses.

-Frequently Asked Questions - Recognised Prior Learning
+Frequently Asked Questions - Recognition of Prior Learning

-Is there a fee for RPL?
+Is there a fee for RPL applications?

-What is a Portfolio of Learning?
+What is a Recognition of Prior Learning application?

 Do I have to attend an interview?

 Yes.
 When you submit your RPL application and fee, an interview date will be arranged.
 This is to discuss your application and choice of course, assess your knowledge of the course, and/or to clarify the learning you have achieved.

 What criteria will be used by the RPL Board to assess my prior learning?

 Relevance/Validity: That the evidence presented in the application is directly relevant to the standard for entry to, credit towards or exemption from parts of the award/module in question.

 Equivalency: That the evidence presented in the application demonstrates that the standards for entry to, credit towards or exemption from parts of the award/module in question have been met.